elugens/hello-javascript/docs/general-javascript-questions/promises-async-await/promises-chaining.md

 ---

-### Briefly explain what a thenable is in JavaScript.
+### Briefly explain what a “thenable” is in JavaScript?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> A thenable object is an arbitrary object that has a method .then.
-It will be treated the same way as a promise.
+  <div><strong>Interview Response:</strong> A “thenable” object is an arbitrary object that has a method .then.
+It gets treated the same way as a promise.
 The idea is that 3rd-party libraries may implement “promise-compatible” objects of their own.
-They can have an extended set of methods, but also be compatible with native promises, because they implement .then.
+They can have an extended set of methods and be compatible with native promises, because they implement .then.
 This feature allows us to integrate custom objects with promise chains without having to inherit from Promise.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />